denoptim-project/AutoCompChem/README.md

   }
   ```

-  For example, see files [examples/sequential.json](examples/sequential.json) and [examples/parallel.json](examples/parallel.json) can be used to perform the same tasks either sequentially or in parallel under the [examples](examples).
+  For example, see files [examples/sequential.json](examples/sequential.json) and [examples/parallel.json](examples/parallel.json) can be used to perform the same tasks either sequentially or in parallel under the [examples](examples) folder.

 ## Acknowledgments
 The Research Council of Norway (RCN) is acknowledged for financial support.